 Things We Cannot Accept:

-Unfortunately, we receive many well-meaning donations of things that we cannot use, sell, or give away.
+Unfortunately, we receive many well-meaning donations of things that we cannot use.
 These items must be disposed of at our expense and this takes staff and resources away from the animals.
 Things that we cannot accept include:

 - Homemade pet treats – We are certain that they are delicious and made with love, but we are unable to accept homemade treats as they may spoil more quickly without preservatives and we have no way to verify the ingredients.

-- Unused pet or human medications – We are not able to accept any medications.
+- Pet or human medications – We are not able to accept any medications.
 Please visit the Washington County Department of Health and Human Services page on Medication, Needles and Other Medical Waste for tips on appropriate and safe disposal.